peterphan1101/Artificial_Intelligence_Projects/README.md

     ```

 4. **Check Network Issues**:
 Ensure there are no network issues preventing access to MongoDB.
+You may need to open port *27017* for accessing MangoDB.
 If you are running the application in a different environment, make sure the MongoDB server is accessible from that environment.

 5. **Review Logs**: